microsoftgraph/msgraph-sdk-powershell/src/Search/beta/examples/New-MgBetaExternalConnectionGroupMember.md

-### Example 1: Add an Azure Active Directory user as a member
+### Example 1: Add a Microsoft Entra user as a member

 ```powershellImport-Module Microsoft.Graph.Beta.Search